 This specification overlaps with the AQA UK GCSE Physics (8463).
-This specification overlaps with the OxfordAQA International GCSE Combined Science (9204).
-Entry for this specification and OxfordAQA International GCSE Combined Science (9204) is not permitted in the same series.
+This specification overlaps with the OxfordAQA International GCSE Combined Science (9204) and the OxfordAQA International GCSE Physics (9203).
+Entry for this specification and OxfordAQA International GCSE Combined Science (9204) or OxfordAQA International GCSE Physics (9203) is not permitted in the same series.